In today’s competitive world it is very necessary for any firm to be highly active. Now the web page in any website could play a key role.

 Increase conversion rates due to improved page load speeds.
-With faster load times, users are more likely to continue engaging with your website resulting in increased length of time a customer will spend on your website and eventually higher conversion rates.
+With faster load times, users are more likely to continue engaging with your website resulting in an increased length of time a customer will spend on your website and eventually higher conversion rates.

-The lightning bolt or thunder icon displayed alongside the results could lead to higher click-through rates as users will realize that these pages will correspond to quicker loading pages with lighting fast speeds.
+The lightning bolt or thunder icon displayed alongside the results could lead to higher click-through rates as users will realize that these pages will correspond to quicker loading pages with lighting-fast speeds.

 Google’s algorithm favours faster pages, therefore better load times could improve your site’s rankings.
 Google considers user interaction with your site as an important indicator of value.

 Customers who visit your AMP-enabled pages are less likely to bounce as improving your site speed can keep people from getting frustrated and leaving your site.
 Just as improving the website’s speed helps in reducing the bounce rate.

-What could be better when AMP is an open-source framework that allows you to create fast-loading mobile pages, regardless of the type of content you are serving.
+What could be better when AMP is an open-source framework that allows you to create fast-loading mobile pages, regardless of the type of content you are serving?

-So if you want to increase the customer engagement on your website then using AMP pages is a sure shot way to getting so many benefits by just using a single technique.
+So if you want to increase customer engagement on your website then using AMP pages is a sure-shot way to get so many benefits by just using a single technique.